KaiErikNiermann/vu-ml/README.md

-# vu-ml
+# vu-ml notes

-For the machine learning course I kinda mixed my notes doing some in LaTeX for the more math heavy topics and the rest on notion.
-This is just the latex notes, if you want to find the latex notes and the notion notes, that is, the entire notes for the course they are [here](https://applesauce-notes.notion.site/Machine-Learning-f2782a8d0c3341d595c4bc1526c330a8?pvs=4).
+These are some latex notes for the more math heavy lectures of the [machine learning course](https://mlvu.github.io/) taught for undergrads at VU Amsterdam.
+[Here](https://lausta.notion.site/f2782a8d0c3341d595c4bc1526c330a8?pvs=25) are the full notes (which include these).

+## contributing

+If you spot any errors feel free to create an issue and I will fix them asap.

+## citation

+As these are course notations most of the content obviously comes from the course, there is some original work in here aswell.
+Here is the link to the machine learning website : mlvu.github.io